patrickbucher/docs/clean-agile/clean-agile.md

 so.
 ALM tools should not replace or even stand in the way of personal, informal interactions.
 When in doubt, start with a simple tool, and consider switching to a more powerful one later if needed.

+# Craftsmanship (by Sandro Mancuso)

+Agile was quickly adopted, but its original idea also got distorted as a mere process to deliver software faster.
+Instead of working autonomously, the developers were micro-managed again, with the transparency provided by Agile used against them.

+Managers defined roadmaps and milestones, and the developers were coerced into making their estimates accordingly.
+One top-priority story after the other had to be done in a hurry, ignoring the technical pracrices in the process.
+This was the _Agile Hangover_: The divide between business and development that Agile was supposed to heal came back even stronger.

+Agile training only consisted of business- and team-facing practices, as if better communication and collaboration alone would make developers more skilled.
+It takes a large set of technical skills to release software in short cycles while keeping up the quality of the code base in the process.
+Experimentation and self-learning are not enough, but must be combined with coaching and training.

+Developers and Agile moved apart over the years, so a new movement attempted to bring them back together in 2008: _Software Craftsmanship_, with its new [manifesto](https://manifesto.softwarecraftsmanship.org/) built on top of the Agile manifesto:

+> As aspiring Software Craftsmen, we are raising the bar of professional
+> software development by practicing it and helping others learn the craft.
+> Through this work we have to come to value:
+>
+> - Not only working software, but also **well-crafted software**
+> - Not only responding to change, but also **steadily adding value**
+> - Not only individuals and interactions, but also a **community of
+>   professionals**
+> - Not only customer collaboration, but also **productive partnerships**
+>
+> That is, in pursuit of the items on the left we have found the items on the
+> right to be indispensable.

+This is a developers' movement, and _Craftspeople_, as they call themselves, don't want it to be hijacked again.